taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Hands-On Large Language Models: Language Understanding and Generation (2024) by Jay Alammar, Maarten Grootendorst
 - LLM Engineer's Handbook: Master the art of engineering large language models from concept to production (2024) by Paul Iusztin, Maxime Labonne
 - Large Language Models: A Deep Dive: Bridging Theory and Practice (2024) by Uday Kamath (Author), Kevin Keenan, Garrett Somers
-- Co-Intelligence: Living and Working with AI (2024) by Ethan Mollick
-- The Age of AI: And Our Human Future (2021) by Henry A Kissinger, Eric Schmidt, Daniel Huttenlocher
-- AI 2041: Ten Visions for Our Future (2021) by Kai-Fu Lee, Chen Qiufan

 Build a LLM